thesephist/oak/www/content/expressive.md

 The **push operator** (`<<`).
 In Ink, we added new items to lists or strings by assigning to a new key.
 But because pushing new items onto lists or strings is such a common operation, having a new operator specifically for this concept makes a lot of sense.

 **Atoms (`:like_this`)**.
 Atoms in Oak are immutable strings that appear as if they were atomic tokens.
-Atoms used pervasively in Oak to represent types or kinds of data, like results of asynchronous operations (`:data`, `:error`, `:resp`) or runtime types of values (`:int`, `:string`, `:function`).
+Atoms are used pervasively in Oak to represent types or kinds of data, like results of asynchronous operations (`:data`, `:error`, `:resp`) or runtime types of values (`:int`, `:string`, `:function`).
 Atoms are used in Oak for many of the use cases for which Ink used strings, but by using atoms, Oak programs can signal to the reader that these values aren't user-generated or arbitrary, but are atomic labels that denote some part of the program's design.

 The **`with` keyword**.
 The `with` keyword is pure syntactic sugar that allows Oak programmers to invoke functions that take callbacks in a nicer way, by placing the callback outside of the function argument list.
 Rather than writing